SolarArbiter/SolarArbiter.github.io/usecases.md

 2. [Administer the framework](#administer)
 3. [Archive data and forecasts](#archive)

-Additional documents will be created to refine topics including metrics, benchmark forecasts, data formats, data sharing, and legal considerations through continued stakeholder engagement.
+Metrics, benchmark forecasts, data formats, data sharing policies, and legal considerations will be detailed in other documents.

 ## Contents  {#contents}
 <div>